sonaagga/beginner-s-guide/README.md

 after this if you have QUIC in your dept you will get both quicinc and CAF email id. you will be added to quic.lost_trained_AF
 Otherwise you will be added to quic.lost_trained_qcom and also you need to join QuIC_CAF_OS_Enabled_SecureSystems.

+So there are 2 options
+first one is ask your manager to change your dept name and once it gets changed you can mail LOST.training_overhead and they'll provide you both the emailids within 24hrs.

+Second opn is get yourself enrolled in *quic_caf_os_enabled group which is related to your team and then you can inform LOST.training_overhead and they will provide you CAF email id.

+For faster response you can ping : Bairaiah Venkatreddygari (Bairareddy)

 # GUMA
 Check: Go/guma.
 Enroll the access control groups to get access. <br />